oriath-net/pogo/README.md

 UTF-16 to UTF-8 for output.

+    pogo extract Content.ggpk:Audio/

+Extract all audio files from the GGPK.

     pogo data2json Content.ggpk:Data/WorldAreas.dat

 Dump a data file to JSON.
 Data file formats are specified in dat/formats/xml;